open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 	SigningCA SigningCARef `json:"signingCA"`
 }

-// SigningCARef is the reference to the signing CA secret type SigningCARef struct {
+// SigningCARef is the reference to the signing CA secret that must contain the certificate authority data with key
+// "ca.crt"
+type SigningCARef struct {
 	// Namespace of the signing CA secret
 	// +kubebuilder:validation:Required